 Key Takeaways

-What is a Usage-Based Electricity Plan?
+What Is a Usage-Based Electricity Plan

 When comparing variable vs fixed rate electricity, standard fixed plans lock in your rate for the entire contract term.
 Usage-based plans, on the other hand, are highly dynamic.
 They might fluctuate based on the time of day, the specific day of the week, or the total volume of electricity you draw over the course of the billing cycle.
 The overarching goal of these plans is to accurately reflect the real-time cost of generating electricity while rewarding eco-conscious consumers who help ease the burden on local power grids.